practical-inclusivity/sanfrancisco/README.md

 Practical Inclusivity SF is a space where attendees can learn practical steps they can take at a grass-roots level to make their corner of the tech industry better.

 Practical Inclusivity is a space for:
-- Those who care about building inclusive communities
+- Those who care about building inclusive teams, organizations, and communities
 - Those already working on inclusivity efforts to share what they're working on and what they've learned
-- Those looking to start, or get involved in, inclusivity efforts in their current communities
+- Those looking to start, or get involved in, inclusivity efforts in their current teams, organizations, and communities

-We believe that by sharing and learning from our experiences, we can add our voice to the broader community of organizations working to establish best practices for building and supporting inclusive workplaces.
+We believe that by sharing and learning from each others' experiences, we can add our voice to the broader community of organizations working to establish best practices for building and supporting inclusive workplaces.

 ## Values